Deferent and epicycle: Introduction

-In both Hipparchian and Ptolemaic systems, the planets are assumed to move in a small circle called an epicycle, which in turn moves along a larger circle called a deferent.
-Both circles rotate clockwise and are roughly parallel to the plane of the Sun's apparent orbit under those systems (ecliptic).
-Despite the fact that the system is considered geocentric, neither of the circles were exactly concentric with Earth.
-More specifically, each planet's motion was centered at a planet-specific point slightly away from the Earth called the eccentric.
-The orbits of planets in this system are similar to epitrochoids.
+In both Hipparchian and Ptolemaic systems, the planets are assumed to move in a small circle called an epicycle, which in turn moves along a larger circle called a deferent (Ptolemy himself described the point but did not give it a name).
+Both circles rotate eastward and are roughly parallel to the plane of the Sun's apparent orbit under those systems (ecliptic).
+Despite the fact that the system is considered geocentric, neither of the circles were centered on the earth, rather each planet's motion was centered at a planet-specific point slightly away from the Earth called the eccentric.
+The orbits of planets in this system are similar to epitrochoids, but are not exactly epitrochoids because the angle of the epicycle is not a linear function of the angle of the deferent.

 In the Hipparchian system the epicycle rotated and revolved along the deferent with uniform motion.
 However, Ptolemy found that he could not reconcile that with the Babylonian observational data available to him; in particular, the shape and size of the apparent retrogrades differed.
-The angular rate at which the epicycle traveled was not constant unless he measured it from another point which he called the equant.
+The angular rate at which the epicycle traveled was not constant unless he measured it from another point which is now called the equant (Ptolemy did not give it a name).
 It was the angular rate at which the deferent moved around the point midway between the equant and the Earth (the eccentric) that was constant; the epicycle center swept out equal angles over equal times only when viewed from the equant.
 It was the use of equants to decouple uniform motion from the center of the circular deferents that distinguished the Ptolemaic system.
+For the outer planets, the angle between the center of the epicycle and the planet was the same as the angle between the Earth and the Sun.